Gaeta/Delta/README.md

 + Mods logs have an editable reason and can be fetched via a command
 + On/Off Duty system designed to reduce the amount of DMs and pings that staff get
 + Pingmod command that pings a random, on-duty mod that is neither idle nor offline
++ Efficient caching that includes db to minimise queries

 ### Commands